Professor Nicholas Grene B.A. (Dublin) Ph.D. (Cambridge), F.T.C.D., M.R.I.A.Professor Emeritus

 Research and Teaching Interests

-Nicholas Grene was Professor of English Literature in the School of English from 1999 until his retirement in 2015; he is a Senior Fellow of the College, a Member of the Royal Irish Academy and a Life Fellow of Clare Hall, Cambridge.
-Taking his first degree in TCD (1969) and his PhD at the University of Cambridge (1973), he lectured at the University of Liverpool for seven years before returning to Trinity in 1979, where he was Head of Department in English for three different terms (1984-8, 1994-7, 2001-3), and acting Head of School 2014-15.
+Nicholas Grene was Professor of English Literature in the School of English 1999 until his retirement in 2015; he is a Member of the Royal Irish Academy and a Life Fellow of Clare Hall, Cambridge.
+Taking his first degree in TCD (1969) and his PhD at the University of Cambridge (1973), he lectured at the University of Liverpool for seven years before returning to Trinity in 1979, where he was Head of Department in English for three different terms (1984-8, 1994-7, 2001-3).

 Professor Grene's main research interests are in drama, primarily on Shakespeare and modern Irish theatre, but he has also worked on Irish poetry and on Indian literature in English.
-He is the author of a number of books including Synge: a Critical Study of the Plays (Macmillan, 1975), Shakespeare, Jonson, Molière: the Comic Contract (Macmillan, 1980), Bernard Shaw: a Critical View (Macmillan, 1984), Shakespeare's Tragic Imagination (Macmillan, 1992), The Politics of Irish Drama (Cambridge University Press, 1999), Shakespeare's Serial History Plays (Cambridge University Press, 2002), Yeats's Poetic Codes (Oxford University Press, 2008) R.K.
-Narayan (Northcote House 2011), and Home on the Stage: Domestic Spaces in Modern Drama (Cambridge University Press, 2014).
-His book the Theatre of Tom Murphy is due to be published by Bloomsbury Methuen Drama in 2017.
+He is the author of a number of books including Synge: a Critical Study of the Plays (Macmillan, 1975), Shakespeare, Jonson, Molière: the Comic Contract (Macmillan, 1980), Bernard Shaw: a Critical View (Macmillan, 1984), Shakespeare's Tragic Imagination (Macmillan, 1992), The Politics of Irish Drama (Cambridge University Press, 1999), Shakespeare's Serial History Plays (Cambridge University Press, 2002), Yeats's Poetic Codes (Oxford University Press, 2008), R.K.
+Narayan (Northcote House 2011), Home on the Stage: Domestic Spaces in Modern Drama (Cambridge University Press 2014) and The Theatre of Tom Murphy: Playwright Adventurer (Bloomsbury 2017).
+His latest book, Farming in Modern Irish Literature, is due out from Oxford University Press in 2021.

 He has also edited and co-edited several works: J.M.
-Synge's The Well of the Saints (Catholic University of America Press, 1982), Tradition and Influence in Anglo-Irish Poetry (Macmillan, 1989) with Terence Brown, Shaw, Lady Gregory and the Abbey: a Correspondence and a Record (Colin Smythe, 1993) with Dan H. Laurence, Interpreting Synge: Essays from the Synge Summer School 1991-2000 (Lilliput 2000), Talking about Tom Murphy (Carysfort Press, 2002), Bernard Shaw's Major Barbara in the New Mermaids series (Methuen, 2008), Travelling Ireland: Essays 1898-1908 (Lilliput Press, 2009).
-Synge and Edwardian Ireland (Oxford University Press, 2011) with Brian Cliff.
-His most recent book is Oxford Handbook of Modern Irish Theatre (Oxford University Press, 2016), edited with Chris Morash.
+Synge's The Well of the Saints (Catholic University of America Press, 1982), and Travelling Ireland: Essays 1898-1908 (Lilliput Press, 2009); Tradition and Influence in Anglo-Irish Poetry (Macmillan, 1989) with Terence Brown; Shaw, Lady Gregory and the Abbey: a Correspondence and a Record (Colin Smythe, 1993) with Dan H. Laurence; Interpreting Synge: Essays from the Synge Summer School 1991-2000 (Lilliput 2000); Talking about Tom Murphy (Carysfort Press, 2002); George Bernard Shaw's Major Barbara (Methuen, 2008); Synge and Edwardian Ireland (Oxford University Press, 2011) with Brian Cliff; Oxford Handbook of Modern Irish Theatre (Oxford University Press, 2016) with Chris Morash.

 He has taught widely across the range of literature and drama in English, including courses on theatre, Shakespeare, Indian literature in English, modern Irish drama.
-He has taught Undergraduate courses and more advanced specialist options on Tom Murphy, Brian Friel and Shakespeare's Experiments in Tragedy.
-He has supervised many research students on Boucicault, Beckett, Brian Friel, Irish theatre and film, Shakespeare’s history plays.
+He has taught undergraduate courses and more advanced specialist options on Tom Murphy, Brian Friel and Shakespeare's tragedies, Patrick Kavanagh, John McGahern and Seamus Heaney.
+He has supervised many research students on Boucicault, Beckett, Brian Friel, Irish theatre and film.

 Professor Nicholas Grene